SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

   <img src="../figures/docker.png" width="400" title="hover text">
 </p>

 While the above picture may seem silly at first, it is actually pretty close to how [docker](https://www.docker.com/) came to existence.
 A big part of creating a MLOps pipeline, is that you are able to **reproduce** it.
 Reproducibility goes beyond versioning our code with `git` and using `conda` enviroment to keep track of our python installations.
-To really get reproduceability we need to also encapture also system level components like
+To really get reproducibility we need to also capture also system level components like

 * operating system
 * software dependencies (other than python packages)